How to get started

 - Disable PasswordAuthentication.

-Note: Its possible to lock yourself out of ssh performing the last step, which disables password authentication.
-As a tip, check you can log in successfully with the keys before disabling password authentication.
-You would need to log in with the serial connection or, worst case, reflash your board if you don't have a serial cable to recover sshd.
+Note: Its possible to lock yourself out of SSH by performing the last step, which disables password authentication.
+As a tip, check that you can log in successfully with the keys before disabling password authentication.
+You would need to log in with a serial connection or, in the worst case, re-flash your board if you don't have a serial cable to amend sshd config.

 - Disable root login